deviprasad80/hello-world/FAQ.md

 -----------------------------------------------------------------------------------------------------------------------------------
 ## Q:What is the CPU configuration that SONiC currently supports?

 **A**: SONiC currently only supports x86_64 CPU.
-For more information refer [this](https://github.com/Azure/SONiC/wiki/Supported-Devices-and-Platforms)
+For more information refer this [link].(https://github.com/Azure/SONiC/wiki/Supported-Devices-and-Platforms)

 -------------------------------------------------------------------------------------------------------------------------------------
 ## Q:How to connect 2 sonic-vs containers via virtual Ethernet link?